[pardot-form id="45" title="STM Email Form"]

 Civic Engagement: Young adults who had intensive arts experiences in high school are more likely to show civic-minded behavior than young adults who did not.
 They take an interest in current affairs, as evidenced by comparatively high levels of volunteering, voting, and engagement with local or school politics.
 In many cases, this difference appears in both low and high-SES groups.

 Why You Should Dig Deeper: The report notes “a standard weakness of the literature has been a dearth of large-scale, longitudinal studies following the same populations over time, tracking the outcomes of students who received intensive arts exposure or arts learning compared with students who did not.
 This work is an attempt to fill that gap.”
-In my experience it is also the most frequent answer to the question “isn’t there a big, gold standard study out there that shows that playing a musical instrument makes you smarter?”
+In my experience, it is also the most frequent answer to the question “isn’t there a big, gold standard study out there that shows that playing a musical instrument makes you smarter?”

 3. Harvard Project Zero, Reviewing Education and the Arts Project (REAP), The Arts and Academic Improvement: What the Evidence Shows (2001)